ComputeCanada/magic_castle/docs/README.md

   gpu-node = { type = "gpu2.large", count = 3, tags = [...] },
 }
 ```
-would spawn instances with the following hostnames:
+will spawn instances with the following hostnames:
 ```
 mgmt1
 login1